Our MD has 30 years process serving experience throughout the UK

-The personal service or delivery of claim forms, statutory demands, bankruptcy petitions, divorce papers and the like are often carried out by the 1,000 or so Professional Private Investigators operating as Process Servers in the UK on a daily basis.
+The personal service or delivery of claim forms, statutory demands, bankruptcy petitions, divorce papers and the like are often carried out by the 2,000 or so Process Servers in the UK on a daily basis.

-The arrival of mandatory licensing in the UK for Private Investigators is likely in the next year or two.
-The licence will reinforce the already high standards that we and other investigators in the private sector already adhere to…
+The arrival of mandatory business licensing in the UK for Private Investigators is likely in the next year or two.
+The licence will reinforce the already high standards that we and other investigators and process servers in the private sector already adhere to…